4 Reasons to Not Agonize When You Don’t Make Perfect Marketing Content

 - Serve as a relationship-building bridge with future clients.

-Notice, the list doesn’t include your content being a perfect piece of writing / recording!
+Notice, the list doesn’t include creating a piece of perfect content!

 #2) Your marketing content isn’t for ‘everybody’